justinjiajia/cloud_security/labs/lab_6_1.md

 ## Task 1: Preparing your lab environment with CloudFormation

 In this task, you will use a CloudFormation template to create an SNS topic and subscribe your email address to the topic.
-The topic will be used in later tasks to deliver email alerts to you about important activity that occurs in the AWS account.
+This resource will be used in later tasks to deliver email alerts to you about important activity that occurs in the AWS account.

 1. Visit <a href="console.aws.amazon.com/console/home">https://console.aws.amazon.com/console/home</a>.
 Then choose *Multi-session enabled* from the dropdown menu in the top right of the screen.